rkwm713/cps-energy-tools/FIXES_APPLIED.md

 **Critical issues resolved**: 3/3 ✅
 **Important issues resolved**: 3/3 ✅
 **Security improvements**: 1/1 ✅
+**Heroku deployment**: Fixed ✅

 The codebase should now run without the import errors and critical failures that were identified.
-The most severe issues that would prevent the application from starting have been addressed.
+The Heroku build issue has been specifically addressed by ensuring build tools are available during the deployment process.

 ## Testing Recommendations